-The LOTE program at Elwood Primary School focuses on the national language of our closest neighbour, Indonesia “Bahasa”.
+The LOTE program at Elwood Primary School focuses on the national language of our closest neighbor, Indonesia ,’Bahasa Indonesia’.

-Students learn Indonesian once a week assisted by Pak Made who is a native speaker and a fantastic Balinese artist.
+Students learn Indonesian once a week.
+The LOTE room is located upstairs in the senior school.
+There are two Indonesian teachers Kirsteen Reid and Jenny Zimbachs.
+We are also lucky to have Made a native speaker and a fantastic Balinese artist who works at our school in the garden and supports the LOTE program at different times during the year.
 Each student is given an Indonesian work book to record their work in, and in a sense this will form their own dictionary of basic vocabulary to use over the year.

-The students learn both Indonesian language such as basic conversations, greeting, colours and numbers as well as explore other aspects of Indonesian culture.
-We look forward to working with your children and hope to create a passion for learning about our closest neighbour!
+The students learn both Indonesian language such as basic conversations, greetings, colours and numbers as well as explore the culture of Indonesia through investigations.
+We look forward to working with your children this year and hope to create a passion for learning about the language of our closest neighbor!

-Students can also further develop their language skills at home by accessing the website LANGUAGE NUT which the school currently subscribes to.
+Students can further develop their language skills at home by accessing the website LANGUAGE NUT which the school currently subscribes to.
 This site has Indonesian vocab lists for many topics and a variety of games and activities to help develop fluency.
-The website details are, www.languagenut.com , user name-elwoo4791, password-elwoo0523, enter the Modern languages, click on Indonesian, and then units 1-6.
-You will find many activities here.
+The website details are, www.languagenut.com , user name-elwoo4791, password-elwoo0523, enter the Modern languages, click on Indonesian, and select Topics.
+You will find many engaging activities here.

-In Term 2 we celebrate Asia Week where students watch a wonderful Asian performance as well as explore a selected Asian culture through literature, creative activities, food and investigations.
+In Term Two we celebrate Indonesian Week where students watch a wonderful Asian performance as well as explore Indonesian culture through literature, creative activities, food and investigations.
 This is a real highlight of our year at Elwood Primary School.

-We value learning about our Asian neighbours and creating a sense of connectiveness to our geographic region.
+We value learning about our Asian neighbors and creating a sense of connection to our geographic region.

 Sampai Jumpa ...